-Section 8.
+Section 7.
 Conflict of Interest

 Members of the Regional Program committees shall be governed by and comply with State conflict of interest laws (e.g., Government Code sections 1090 et seq. and 87000 et seq.) and the following guidelines.
+Additionally, committee members may be required to file a Statement of Economic Interests ("Form 700"), and the District will provide the necessary guidance and corresponding County Model Disclosure Categories, as applicable.

-Prohibited conflicts may arise where it is reasonably foreseeable that a Committee's decision could directly affect the personal financial interests of a Committee member.
+Prohibited conflicts may arise where it is reasonably foreseeable that a Committee's decision could affect the personal financial interests of a Committee member.
 As such: